-- Eliminated CSO 009 and CSO 123 per Consent Decree Appendix G (October 2016). - Initiated design for the expansion of the West wastewater treatment plant at a cost of \$949,000 in 2017, amended to \$5.6M later that year.
-The amended scope and fee also covered the design of the Howell Park Equalization Basin immediately upstream of the West WWTP. - Initiated design of the East WWTP Effluent Pump Station at a cost of \$2.5M in 2017, amended to \$3.8M later that year. - Initiated design for the expansion of the East wastewater treatment plant at a cost of \$4.6M in 2017.
+- Eliminated CSO 009 and CSO 123 per Consent Decree Appendix G (October 2016). - Designed and initiated construction for the expansion of the West wastewater treatment plant at a cost of \$949,000 in 2017, amended to \$5.6M later that year.
+The amended scope and fee also covered the design of the Howell Park Equalization Basin immediately upstream of the West WWTP.
+The Equalization basin is under construction. - Designed and initiated construction of the East WWTP Effluent Pump Station at a cost of \$2.5M in 2017, amended to \$3.8M later that year.
+CSO 103 was eliminated in conjunction with the project (August 2019). - Designed and initiated construction for the expansion of the East wastewater treatment plant at a cost of \$4.6M in 2017. - Achieved Full Operation for the Akin Park partial sewer separation project (November 2019)